-Rose & Apt (2016) in particular looks at uncertainty in wind speed modelling and produced a model designed to produce corrections for CFD simulations by fitting a model with information on seasonal roughness lengths and height profiling.
+Rose & Apt (2016) in particular looks at uncertainty in wind speed modelling and produced a model designed to produce corrections for computation fluidCFD simulations by fitting a model with information on seasonal roughness lengths and height profiling.
 The results of their uncertainty analysis are that the wind speed is poorly predicted in the unstable region of the atmosphere inside the roughness layer.
-This roughness length is the ratio of surface area to width facing into a flow in the atmosphere from trees and buildings, roughness length and other related concepts are formally defined in section 5.2.1.
+This roughness length in fluid dynamics is the distance above a rough surfaceratio of surface area to width facing into a flow, rough in the atmosphere from trees and buildings, at which point the mean lateral wind speed is zero, roughness length and other related concepts are formally defined in section 5.2.1.